PreciousTosin/currency-converter/README.md

-<h1 align="center" >Headlines-PWA</h1>
+<h1 align="center" >currency-converter</h1>

-Headlines-PWA is a progressive web appliation powerd by node and express
+currency-converter is an offline-first application for converting currencies

 ## Quickstart
-Obtain an api key from [newsapi](https://newsapi.org)
 ```
   clone the repo
   cd into repo directory
   npm install
-  create an env file and add following fields:
+  create a .env file and add following fields:
     ENV=development
-    NEWSAPI=value(api key from newsapi site)
   npm run start (wait for assets to be compiled)
   visit 'http://localhost:3000/' on your browser